Independent Component Discovery in Temporal Count Data: Illustration on microbiome data

 The mixing matrix $\Gamma$ defines a linear map from latent sources to the Poisson log-intensities modeling each microbial abundance.
 Notably, given the log-intensities in Eq.~\eqref{eq:log_intensity}, the $k$-th row of $\Gamma$ summarizes how strongly taxon $k$ relies on each latent source to explain its abundance, with relatively larger absolute coefficients indicating stronger association, while the $i$-th column characterizes the taxa-level association patterns with source $i$.
 Since $\Gamma$ is column-normalized during inference, Corollary~\ref{corollary:identifiability_ARPLNICA} implies that it is identifiable only up to a signed permutation; as a result, taxa-source associations should be interpreted in terms of \emph{co-variation} rather than uniquely oriented effects.
 To ensure meaningful comparisons across LOO-CV folds, we align all estimated mixing matrices to a reference medoid, defined as the fold-specific $\Gamma$ with the highest average pairwise similarity across folds.
 Additional details on medoid construction and component stability are provided in Appendix~\ref{app:stability_and_medoid}.

 Figure~\ref{fig:interactions_MDSINE} reports the resulting taxa co-variation patterns for each component in the gnotobiotic experiment, together with the temporal evolution of the inferred latent sources.
-Focusing on component~4, the infection-related attribution from Section~\ref{sec:perturbation_detection} is corroborated by the abrupt trend shift in Figure~\ref{fig:interactions_MDSINE}.
-Moreover, the taxa loadings of component~4 indicate strong positive co-variation between \textit{C. difficile} and taxa frequently reported as dysbiosis-associated bacteria or opportunistic pathogens of the gut microbiome, including \textit{E. coli}, \textit{B. fragilis}, and \textit{C. ramosum} \cite{fujimoto2020metagenome,patrick2022tale}.
+Focusing on component~4, the infection-related attribution from Section~\ref{sec:perturbation_detection} is corroborated by the abrupt trend shift in Figure~\ref{fig:interactions_MDSINE}, accounting for $67\%$ of the source-wise absolute mean shift between commensal ($8 \leq t \leq 13$) and infection phases ($14 \leq t \leq 19$).
+Moreover, taxa loadings of component~4 indicate strong positive co-variation between \textit{C. difficile} and taxa frequently reported as dysbiosis-associated bacteria or opportunistic pathogens of the gut microbiome, including \textit{E. coli}, \textit{B. fragilis}, and \textit{C. ramosum} \cite{fujimoto2020metagenome,patrick2022tale}.
 In contrast, \textit{C. difficile} exhibits negative co-variation with \textit{A. muciniphila} which is often linked to anti-inflammatory profiles and metabolic health \cite{derrien2017akkermansia}.
 Overall, ARPLN-ICA provides an interpretable view on microbial interactions consistent with \citet{bucci2016mdsine} analysis, with regime switching dynamics helping to localize components that exhibit distinct functional responses over time, and lower dimensional representations facilitating the interpretation of complex dynamics.